gavneli/gavneli.github.io/essays/igniting.md

 *Reflect on Smart Questions*

-## The Importance of Asking Smart Questions in Software Engineering
+## Importance of Asking Smart Questions in Software Engineering

 Effective communication is one of the most crucial skills for software engineers, and asking the right questions is a fundamental part of that process.
 Eric Raymond’s essay, How to Ask Questions the Smart Way, outlines best practices for interacting with the open-source community and obtaining valuable assistance.
 This essay will explore two examples from Stack Overflow: one demonstrating the principles of smart questioning and another illustrating the consequences of failing to do so.